opencv/opencv/modules/ml/doc/support_vector_machines.rst

 -----------------------
 .. c:function:: CvParamGrid CvSVM::get_default_grid( int param_id )

-    Generates a grid for the SVM parameters.
+    Generates a grid for SVM parameters.

-    :param param_id: Must be one of the following:
+    :param param_id: SVN parameters IDs that must be one of the following:

             * **CvSVM::C**